henrymxu/evebot/README.md

 ![E.V.E](https://ih1.redbubble.net/image.646644893.4779/st,small,507x507-pad,600x600,f8f8f8.u1.jpg)

-E.V.E is a voice enabled discord bot!
+E.V.E is a voice enabled all in one discord bot.
+Feel free to host your own instance!

 ## Table of Contents